20170413 - CA/B Forum makes CAA checking mandatory for Certification Authorities

 And in practice?

-CAA handles 3 properties:
+CAA handles several properties:

-• issue: contains authorization/restrictions regarding the concerned domain
+- issue: contains authorization/restrictions regarding the concerned domain

 If this property is used alone, it is valid both for the domain concerned and for Wildcard certificates.

-example.com.
+Here is an example:example.com.
 CAA 0 issue "sectigo.com"

-example.com.
+Here is an example:example.com.
 CAA 0 issuewild "sectigo.com"

-• iodef (Incident Object Description Exchange Format) : indique une URL permettant de rapporter des problémes rencontrés lors de la procédure d'audit.
+Authorization for Sectigo to issue S/MIME certificates for mail.example.com only - iodef (Incident Object Description Exchange Format) : indique une URL permettant de rapporter des problémes rencontrés lors de la procédure d'audit.
 Le format de l'URL indique la méthode qui devra être utilisée (mailto pour un envoi de mail ou http pour l'utilisation d'un webservice).

 Other values can be added at the discretion of the domain owner or at the request of the certification authority.